chacehoo/IFEEL/OneDrive - Nexus365/0_PycharmProjects/MyPackage/IFEEL/README.md

 [5] For fast peak-period feature extraction, Symbolic Aggregate approXimation (SAX) representation is first used to transform the time-series numerical patterns into alphabetical words.
 The feature transformation process is performed by calling the functions in *ifeel_transformation.py*.

-## 👉 Notes:
+## 🔈 Notes:
 [1] To successfully run the IFEEL, the following Python data analysis libraries need to be installed in advance: [Numpy](https://numpy.org/), [Scipy](https://www.scipy.org/), and [Pandas](https://pandas.pydata.org/).

 [2] A **Demo** can be found in the installed IFEEL package or [here](https://github.com/chacehoo/IFEEL/blob/master/OneDrive%20-%20Nexus365/0_PycharmProjects/MyPackage/IFEEL/IFEEL/Demo_case.py).
-The dataset used in the demo can be downloaded [here](https://github.com/chacehoo/IFEEL/tree/master/OneDrive%20-%20Nexus365/0_PycharmProjects/MyPackage/IFEEL/Test_Data).
+The dataset used in the Demo can be downloaded [here](https://github.com/chacehoo/IFEEL/tree/master/OneDrive%20-%20Nexus365/0_PycharmProjects/MyPackage/IFEEL/Test_Data).

 [3] The **Demo** has been tested on Python 3.7.7.